 2. Return the body facing the front into second position, right heel up, arms in first position.

 3. Lower the right heel into a deep plié, extending the arms out into second position, squeezing the bottom and the inner thighs, scooping the tummy in and up, raising the right heel up and drawing the arms back into first position.

 4. Rotate back to your lunge, stepping the left foot back to starting position.

 Muscles worked: Hamstrings, quads, glutes, inner thighs

-1. Standing legs parallel and tight together, stepping the left leg out to the side into a wide lunge, bending the left leg and keeping the right leg straight (remember to make sure to lift the knee caps up when you're keeping your legs straight to activate the leg muscles), pressing through your left heel, press the floor away, lengthening through the top of the head keeping your left leg straight and parallel, toe touching the floor, arms out to second position.
+1. Standing legs parallel and tight together, stepping the left leg out to the side into a wide lunge, bending the left leg and keeping the right leg straight ((remember to contract your thigh muscles when you're keeping your legs straight to increase overall muscle activation), pressing through your left heel, press the floor away, lengthening through the top of the head keeping your left leg straight and parallel, toe touching the floor, arms out to second position.

 2. Lifting the left leg up from the hip, keeping the tummy pulled in and hips leveled, lower your leg back down; then raise back up.